 Candidates with a hearing impairment or who are deaf without speech

-If you’re deaf, or deaf without speech, the examiner will agree with you – before you take the test – how they should give instructions about the route and the manoeuvres.
+If you’re deaf, or deaf without speech, the examiner will agree with you – before you take the test – how they should give instructions about the route and the manoeuvre.
 Often your approved driving instructor (ADI) will be able to help here, as they’ll be used to teaching you and giving you instructions.

 You can take a BSL signer with you to translate what the examiner’s saying.
 The signer must be at least 16 years old and could be your ADI.
 Alternatively, you may want to write things down or lip read – just tell the examiner how you’d prefer to communicate.